martinholden-skillsoft/percipio-axios-example/README.md

 # percipio-axios-example

-Demonstrates using the [Percipio Axios Client with SDK](https://github.com/martinholden-skillsoft/percipio-axios/tree/sdk) to call a Percipio API method.
+Demonstrates using the [Percipio Axios Client](https://github.com/martinholden-skillsoft/percipio-axios) to call a Percipio API method.
 The example code calls the [User Management API getUsers method](https://api.percipio.com/user-management/api-docs/#/%2Fv1/getUsers).

-As the [Percipio Axios Client with SDK](https://github.com/martinholden-skillsoft/percipio-axios/tree/sdk) is not published to NPMJS, it is loaded from the GitHub repo.
+As the [Percipio Axios Client](https://github.com/martinholden-skillsoft/percipio-axios) is not published to NPMJS, it is loaded from the GitHub repo.

-It also illustrates concepts such as passing a custom Axios Instance during creation of the client, the example Axios instance is extended with interceptors to add timing data and a correlation id.
+It also illustrates concepts such as:

+- passing a custom Axios Instance during creation of the client, the example Axios instance is extended with interceptors to add timing data and a correlation id.
+- using a JavaScript generator to support paging thru the API [index.sdkclient.paging.js](index.sdkclient.paging.js)

 To use this code you will need: